 BOOK TITLE, no comma after the title is a 60,000 word YA contemporary novel.
 It will appeal to fans of ABC’s Revenge and The Social Network.
 Thank you for your consideration.

-It’s bad taste to compare books only to television shows.
+Most agents are fine with TV or movie comp titles, but some might consider it bad taste to compare books only to television shows.
 It has subtext that says “My book will get even people who watch TV to read.”
+Consider adding a book as a comparative title too.

 While the premise is interesting, it’s a Veronica Mars episode.
 If you want to compete with a cult classic, you’ll have to show me what makes this story different, and show me that Melissa is a Veronica Mars for the next generation, interesting enough for me to pick up a book instead of watching reruns.